sorakim-lab/sop-cognitive-friction-pilot/README.md

 - Rule-based patterns approximate structural cues rather than full parsing
 - Annotation targets sentence-level procedural units only
-- Synthetic examples are used for illustration
+- Synthetic examples are included in the full corpus for structural illustration but excluded from the paper's primary analysis
 - No attempt is made to model actor cognition or decision processes

 The prototype is intended for methodological transparency and conceptual demonstration rather than predictive or production use.